remykarem/mixed-naive-bayes/README.md

 ### Example 1: Discrete and continuous data

 Below is an example of a dataset with discrete (first 2 columns) and continuous data (last 2).
-Specify the indices of the features which are to follow the categorical distribution (columns `0` and `1`).
-Then fit and predict as per usual.
+We assume that the discrete features follow a categorical distribution and the features with the continuous data follow a Gaussian distribution.
+Specify `categorical_features=[0,1]` then fit and predict as per usual.

 ```python
 from mixed_naive_bayes import MixedNB